 Endowments are truly gifts that last forever.
 An endowment can be established to support scholarships or general initiatives of the college and provide annual support for the chosen initiative using interest earned.
 A minimum contribution of $10,000 is required to establish an endowment and this can be done over a three year period if desired.

-The following endowed funds were held by the Foundation in 2014-15.
+The following endowed funds were held by the Foundation.